I’m concerned about my libido.

 Do you ever wonder where your sex drive went?
 You are not alone.
 Half of women experience problems with sex, and the most frequent problem is decreased libido.
 Libido is a complicated issue for women, with more than a dozen factors contributing to loss of sexual desire.
 Some of the major culprits are mood, stress, fatigue, lack of privacy, medications (including birth control pills and some antidepressants), and low hormone levels (estrogen as well as testosterone).

 Birth control pills, patches, and rings are hormonal birth control methods.
 They work by suppressing ovarian function, including production of testosterone and natural estrogen.
-It’s ironic that hormonal birth control allows women to enjoy sex without fear of pregnancy, but also decrease sex drive.
+It’s ironic that hormonal birth control allows women to enjoy sex without fear of pregnancy, but also decreases sex drive.